mdj0025/2210-hands-on/generics/README.md

 	- Recompile and note that the final warning has been eliminated and the code is now type-safe.

+1. Submit `GenericsC.java` to Hands-On: Generics (Generics C) in Vocareum to record your progress.
+Note that you will not be awarded full credit unless your submission compiles without warnings and errors.

 ## Wrap-up

 Generic typing is the accepted way to write general, type-safe code in Java.
 Since you will use generics from this point forward, it's very important that you not only grasp the high-level idea but also the low-level details.
 If you need to work through this lab again to make sure you understand everything that's here, please do so.

+Also, please make sure that you make the submissions to Vocareum.
+If you have questions about generics, your submissions on Vocareum will be useful starting points to help solve the problem.